Northrop B-2 Spirit: Origins

 By the mid-1970s, military aircraft designers had learned of a new method to avoid missiles and interceptors, known today as "stealth".
 The concept was to build an aircraft with an airframe that deflected or absorbed radar signals so that little was reflected back to the radar unit.
 An aircraft having radar stealth characteristics would be able to fly nearly undetected and could be attacked only by weapons and systems not relying on radar.
-Although other detection measures existed, such as human observation, infrared scanners, acoustic locators, their relatively short detection range or poorly-developed technology allowed most aircraft to fly undetected, or at least untracked, especially at night.
+Although other detection measures existed, such as human observation, infrared scanners, and acoustic locators, their relatively short detection range or poorly developed technology allowed most aircraft to fly undetected, or at least untracked, especially at night.

 In 1974, DARPA requested information from U.S. aviation firms about the largest radar cross-section of an aircraft that would remain effectively invisible to radars.
 Initially, Northrop and McDonnell Douglas were selected for further development.
-Lockheed had experience in this field due to developing the Lockheed A-12 and SR-71, which included a number of stealthy features, notably its canted vertical stabilizers, the use of composite materials in key locations, and the overall surface finish in radar-absorbing paint.
+Lockheed had experience in this field with the development of the Lockheed A-12 and SR-71, which included several stealthy features, notably its canted vertical stabilizers, the use of composite materials in key locations, and the overall surface finish in radar-absorbing paint.
 A key improvement was the introduction of computer models used to predict the radar reflections from flat surfaces where collected data drove the design of a "faceted" aircraft.
-Development of the first such designs started in 1975 with "the Hopeless Diamond", a model Lockheed built to test the concept.
+Development of the first such designs started in 1975 with the Have Blue, a model Lockheed built to test the concept.

-Plans were well advanced by the summer of 1975, when DARPA started the Experimental Survivability Testbed (XST) project.
+Plans were well advanced by the summer of 1975, when DARPA started the Experimental Survivability Testbed project.
 Northrop and Lockheed were awarded contracts in the first round of testing.
 Lockheed received the sole award for the second test round in April 1976 leading to the Have Blue program and eventually the F-117 stealth attack aircraft.
 Northrop also had a classified technology demonstration aircraft, the Tacit Blue in development in 1979 at Area 51.
-It developed stealth technology, LO (low observables), fly-by-wire, curved surfaces, composite materials, electronic intelligence (ELINT), and Battlefield Surveillance Aircraft Experimental (BSAX).
-"The stealth technology developed from the program was later incorporated into other operational aircraft designs, including the B-2 stealth bomber".
+It developed stealth technology, LO (low observables), fly-by-wire, curved surfaces, composite materials, electronic intelligence, and Battlefield Surveillance Aircraft Experimental.
+The stealth technology developed from the program was later incorporated into other operational aircraft designs, including the B-2 stealth bomber.